ALERT Science and Engineering Workforce Development Program

 - Must be a US Citizen pursuant to DHS requirements;

-- Must be a Full-time student enrolled in a graduate degree program at Northeastern University’s College of Engineering;
+- Must be a full-time student enrolled in an undergraduate or graduate degree program at an approved ALERT University Partner;

 - Must maintain a cumulative GPA of 3.30 or higher on a 4.0 scale throughout participation in the Program;

-For more detail, please read the complete Career Development Program Participation Agreement.
+For more detail, please read the complete ALERT Science and Engineering Workforce Development Program Participation Agreement.

 How to Apply

-ALERT is seeking applications from academically talented graduate engineering students who are interested in pursuing rewarding careers in Advanced Imaging Technology (AIT) and related security threat detection fields upon graduation.
-For priority consideration, the following documents must be completed and submitted by May 15, 2012.
+ALERT is seeking applications from academically talented undergraduate and graduate engineering students who are interested in pursuing rewarding careers in ALERT related research areas upon graduation.
+For priority consideration, the following documents must be completed and submitted by Monday, May 16, 2016.

-- If you are currently enrolled in Northeastern University’s College of Engineering, please submit an official transcript confirming a cumulative GPA of 3.30 on a 4.0 scale.
+- If you are currently enrolled in an ALERT University Partner College, please submit an official transcript confirming a cumulative GPA of 3.30 on a 4.0 scale.

-- If you are applying to or were recently accepted to Northeastern University’s College of Engineering, please submit an official transcript from your undergraduate or other graduate institution(s) attended.
+- If you are applying to or were recently accepted to an ALERT University Partner College, please submit an official transcript from your undergraduate or other graduate institution(s) attended.

 - References from faculty members with knowledge of your academic background and/or past employers with knowledge of your aptitude for a career in homeland security fields are encouraged.

-Materials can be submitted via U.S. mail or email to:
+NOTE: Materials for steps 2-3 listed above can be submitted via U.S. mail or email to:

 Ms. Kristin Hicks